International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 Here we included the additional properties `dct:title`, `dct:description`, `dcat:keyword`, `dct:issued`, which all refer to external definitions belongin to DCAT and Dublin Core Terms (`@prefix dcat: <http://www.w3.org/ns/dcat#> .` and `@prefix dct:  <http://purl.org/dc/terms/> .` respectively).

-Moreover, we included the properties `ap15:serialNumber` and `ap15:operator`, which are local definitions corresponding to the above mentioned prefix `@prefix ap15: <http://fit.fraunhofer.de/ap15/> .`.
+Moreover, we included the properties `ap15:serialNumber` and `ap15:operator`, which are local definitions corresponding to the above-mentioned prefix `@prefix ap15: <http://fit.fraunhofer.de/ap15/> .`.

 Now, let's say we want to include further validations for those additional properties, We create a new file containing the validations as SHACL shapes, as follows: